-Dr. David Cook was named the 15th president of North Dakota State University on February 2022.
+David Cook was named the 15th president of North Dakota State University in February 2022.

-Most recently he was vice chancellor for the Office of Public Affairs & Economic Development at the University of Kansas (KU).
-KU is one of 66 Association of American Universities institutions in North America, comprised of 2,800 faculty, 7,200 staff, and 28,100 students.
-This flagship institution of Kansas and Big-12 conference school has an annual budget of $1.2 billion.
-It has five campus locations across the state of Kansas and supports dozens online degree programs.
-His primary responsibilities were to shape and promote KU’s strategic priorities, advance the institution’s reputation and brand, and advise and represent the Chancellor across stakeholders, including the Kansas Board of Regents, state and federal legislators, donors, alumni, athletics, faculty, staff, and students.
-Dr. Cook’s economic development role focused on growing entrepreneurship, collaborating with industry, commercialization, providing student success and experiential learning opportunities, and aligning educational offerings with workforce needs of the region to create jobs and enhance the social mobility of students and citizens of Kansas.
-A cornerstone of this effort is the expansion of KU’s Innovation Park, which houses more than 60 corporate tenants and start-up companies.
+Prior to joining NDSU, he was vice chancellor for the Office of Public Affairs and Economic Development at the University of Kansas.
+His primary responsibilities were to shape KU’s strategic priorities, advance the institution’s reputation and brand, and advise and represent the chancellor at meetings with stakeholders, including the Kansas Board of Regents, state and federal legislators, donors, alumni, athletics, faculty, staff and students.
+Cook’s economic development role focused on entrepreneurship, collaborating with industry, commercialization, providing student experiential learning opportunities and aligning educational offerings with the region’s workforce needs.

 Cook previously was vice chancellor of the KU Edwards Campus in Overland Park, Kansas.
 Under his leadership, the Edwards Campus enrollment grew by more than 40% in six years.
 He also led the university’s professional and continuing education operation, providing a broad range of non-degree education and executive training to 50,000 participants annually.